jonorga/NEU-CSV-Formatting/README.md

 4. Output message to the console indiciating:
     * how many files found, read, and formatted.
     * which files found, read, and formatted.

+### Other files:
+There is also a file included called format_all.txt.
+This is just to save the trouble of opening the terminal window to execute the Python script.
+To use it for your own system: